raspberrypi/documentation/glossary/README.md

 - **Raspberry Pi Desktop** – A version of the LXDE desktop environment, specifically tailored to the Raspberry Pi (used to be called PIXEL).
 - **RPF** - Raspberry Pi Foundation, the original, Uk-registered educational charity (1129409) that launched the Raspberry Pi.
 - **RPT/RPF(T)** - Raspberry Pi Trading, a wholely owned commercial subsidiary of the RPF which designs and develops all Raspberry Pi products, including magazines; all profits from the RPT go to the RPF for use in their educational programmes.
-- **rpi-update** - A program you can run on a Raspberry Pi to download the very latest test firmware and Linux kernel; there is no guarantee that the latest version will work correctly, so you should only run rpi-update if recommended by a Raspberry Pi engineer.
+- **rpi-update** - A program you can run on a Raspberry Pi to download the very latest test firmware and Linux kernel. **N.B.** Do not use `rpi-update` unless you have been recommended to do so by a Raspberry Pi engineer.
+This is because it updates the Linux kernel and Raspberry Pi firmware to the very latest version which is currently under test.
+It may therefore make your Pi unstable, or cause random breakage.**
 - **SoC** – System on a Chip, an integrated circuit that comprises all components of a computer.
 - **SPI** – Serial Peripheral Interface bus, a synchronous serial communication interface specification used for short distance communication.
 - **SSH** – Secure Shell, a cryptographic network protocol for operating network services securely over an unsecured network; see our [official documentation](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md) or [the Wikipedia article on SSH](https://en.wikipedia.org/wiki/Secure_Shell).